|National Statistic||Survey name||Divorces in England and Wales||Frequency||Annual|

 Accuracy and reliability

 (The degree of closeness between an estimate and the true value.)

-Divorce information recorded by the courts and provided to HMCTS is supplied by the petitioner and respondent on the divorce form in fulfilling the legal requirements for filing a petition.
+Divorce information recorded by the courts and provided to Her Majesty's Courts and Tribunals Service (HMCTS) is supplied by the petitioner and respondent on the divorce form in fulfilling the legal requirements for filing a petition.
 As the information is required for a legal process, it may be presumed that the quality of the data is good, especially as the petitioner must swear under oath (an affidavit) that the information supplied is correct.
 There is no routine independent statistical verification of the data, but editing checks are carried out to detect clerical, coding and keying errors.

 Revisions of divorce statistics do not occur frequently, but sometimes it is necessary to revise the statistics following improvements made to the data collection, data sources and quality assurance methods.
 In January 2010, we released revised divorce statistics for 2003 to 2007 following the identification of duplicates in the dataset.
-Duplicates were identified because of discrepancy work investigating the differences that existed between the Office for National Statistics (ONS) and Ministry of Justice (MoJ) divorce statistics.
+Duplicates were identified because of discrepancy work investigating the differences that existed between the Office for National Statistics (ONS) and MoJ divorce statistics.
 MoJ also revised their figures back to 2003.

 Further quality work was carried out later in 2010 in preparation for an exercise to compare ONS divorce records with MoJ systems to try to work out the remaining differences.
 This work alerted us to the fact there were still duplicates within our divorce datasets.
 It was later determined that the original duplicate check carried out on the datasets had not been sufficient.
 New duplicate checks were introduced onto the system and inn February 2011, we revised divorce data back to 2003 again.
 A statement about the differences that existed between ONS and MoJ divorce figures was published in June 2012.